Overview

 Process for evaluating duplicative programs

-As dictated by standard protocol for new graduate degree programs, faculty across the institution are invited to submit stakeholder feedback during the notice of intent phase (PNOI).
-When the Graduate School receives feedback regarding potentially overlapping content or degree title, the standard procedure is to ask the proposers to communicate and coordinate with the commenting units and to include information on what differentiates it from other UW programs as part of the final proposal.
-This proposal is considered by the Graduate School Council.
-In some cases, the Graduate School may ask for additional steps and may request guidance from the Provost’s Office in evaluating a duplicative program proposal.
+As dictated by standard protocol for new graduate degree and certificate programs, faculty across the institution are invited to submit stakeholder feedback during the planning notice of intent phase (PNOI).
+When the Graduate School receives feedback regarding potentially overlapping content or degree title, the following steps will be taken:

-Does the duplicative program respond to a demonstrated local or state need?
-A proposed program’s duplicative nature will not prevent it from being considered for approval if the proposing unit demonstrates the presence of a local or state workforce need that is unmet by the existing program (e.g. in a particular region or providing accessibility for a target student audience).
-This may include analysis of state and local labor statistics, market analysis, and/or admissions data from the existing program.
+The presence of a Washington State or local workforce need that is unmet by the existing program (e.g. in a particular region or providing accessibility for a target student audience) is required to justify a duplicative program.
+Potentially duplicative program proposals should include analysis of state and local labor statistics, market analysis, and/or admissions data from the existing program to support this justification.

 Context: The University of Washington Mission Statement, as well as those of UW Tacoma and UW Bothell, emphasize the institution’s role as a public institution serving the common good and the economic vitality of the state and region.
 As a result, graduate degree programs often respond to workforce needs at state and local levels.

-Even in cases where a program does meet the criteria above, some characteristics of the proposed duplicative program may require further discussion.
-The following must be outlined in the program proposal for further evaluation.
-None of these factors alone will prevent a proposed program from advancing, but may merit consideration as they arise in combination:
+Even in cases where a program meets the state of local need criterion, the following characteristics of the proposed duplicative program require consideration.
+If any are relevant to the program, they must be outlined in the program proposal.
+None of these factors alone will prevent a proposed program from advancing but may merit consideration as they arise in combination.

 - Degree Program Title: In some cases, proposed duplicative graduate degree programs have a degree title identical to an existing program.
 Faculty in an existing program with high national rankings, for example, may take exception with a separate degree program being developed with the same exact name in another academic unit.
 However, if a proposed program is responding to a workforce need or special accreditation, it may be important to conform to the industry-recognized standard.
 In most cases, this should be the discretion of the faculty and care must be taken to ensure the duplicative programs are clear in their marketing, communications, and recruiting to avoid confusing prospective students.